digitalandrew/iot_hardware_hacking/testing_notes/testing_notes.md

 }

 ```
-Review of the function indicated that it iterated over the unsanitized SSID and performed individual character espacing by first checking if the character was already a single quote and if it was adding the c escape character "\" infront of it.
-It then padded each individual character by shifting a single quotation "'" infront of and behind each character.
+A review of the function indicated that it iterated over the unsanitized SSID and performed individual character escaping by first checking if the character was already a single quote and if it was adding the c escape character "\" in front of it.
+It then padded each individual character by shifting a single quotation "'" in front of and behind each character.

 This function was also called prior to the util_execSystem call that used the PSK specified by the user.

-The character escaping appears to be properly implemented so this specific call of the util_execSystem does not appear vulnerable to command injection, however Ghidra noted that there are 510 references to the function inside the libcmm.so file.
-Upon initial inspection many of these appear to be other functions that are calling util_execSystem.
-These functions should be reviewed to check if there is anyway to pass unsatized user inputs into the util_execSystem function.
+The character escaping appears to be properly implemented so this specific call of the util_execSystem does not appear vulnerable to command injection, however, Ghidra noted that there are 510 references to the function inside the libcmm.so file.
+Upon initial inspection, many of these appear to be other functions that are calling util_execSystem.
+These functions should be reviewed to check if there is any way to pass unsanitized user inputs into the util_execSystem function.